earthly/website/blog/_posts/2023-05-05-github-actions-environment-variables-and-secrets.md

 GitHub Actions' environment variables and secrets are just like regular secrets.
 They help you hide and reuse sensitive information in your workflows.
 In most cases, you can define environment variables under an `env` node in your workflow configuration file.

-While [environment variables](/blog/bash-variables) are simple dynamic values that are plugged in at runtime, secrets are meant to be more secure and are encrypted before storing.
-They're usually managed by dedicated tools known as [secrets managers](https://www.cyberark.com/what-is/secrets-management/) to help create and view secrets while maintaining encryption.
+While environment variables are simple dynamic values that are plugged in at runtime, secrets are more secure and are encrypted at rest.
+They're usually managed by dedicated tools known as secrets managers to help create and view secrets while maintaining encryption.
 GitHub offers a built-in secrets manager tool in the form of [Actions variables](https://docs.github.com/en/actions/learn-github-actions/variables#creating-configuration-variables-for-a-repository).

 ### When to Use Environment Variables and Secrets